 The value of a client account may decline in tandem with a drop in the overall value of the markets in which a client account invests and/or other markets based on negative developments in the U.S. and global economies.
-Increased or decreased governmental regulation, changes in monetary policy, increases or decreases in interest rates, or other factors or events that affect the financial markets, including the fixed-income markets, may contribute to the development of, or increase in, volatility, illiquidity, and other adverse effects which can negatively impact the performance of a client account.
-The value of a security or other asset may decline due to changes in general market and economic conditions, political developments, or extreme weather, droughts, storms, climate or other changes, including events or economic trends that may not be directly related to the issuer of the security or other asset, or as the result of factors that impact a particular issuer or industry, exchange, country, geographic region, market, sector, or asset class.
+Increased or decreased governmental regulation, changes in monetary policy, changes in interest rates, deficits or other factors or events that affect the financial markets, including the fixed-income markets, may contribute to the development of, or increase in, volatility, illiquidity, and other adverse effects which can negatively impact the performance of a client account.
+The value of a security or other asset may decline due to changes in general market and economic conditions, political developments, including changes in political views on governance, environmental or social-related matters, or extreme weather, droughts, storms, climate or other changes, including events or economic trends that may not be directly related to the issuer of the security or other asset, or as the result of factors that impact a particular issuer or industry, exchange, country, geographic region, market, sector, or asset class.
 The prices of, and income generated by, securities or other assets held in a client account may be negatively impacted as a result of such factors, as well as the result of local, regional or global political, social or economic instability; governmental, governmental agency or central bank responses to economic conditions; currency exchange rate, interest rate and commodity price fluctuations; and/or other material risks.

 Acts of terrorism, recessions, environmental and natural disasters, as well as local, regional or global events, such as war or military acts (such as Russia's invasion of Ukraine or the Israel-Hamas war), and political or economic sanctions can also have a significant impact on a client account.
-For example, Russia's invasion of Ukraine in February 2022 and annexation of Ukrainian territory has generated substantial geopolitical uncertainty in Europe that has disrupted the European and global energy and other markets.
-Russia's aggression also has led to sanctions being imposed against Russia, certain Russian nationals, and Belarus.
-The U.S. and other countries reduced Russia's access to the world's financial system through sanctions ranging from, among other things, freezing assets to removing Russian banks from the SWIFT global transactions banking network.
-These economic sanctions and other actions against Russian institutions, companies, and individuals resulting from the ongoing conflict can have a substantial negative impact on other economies and securities markets, both regionally and globally, as well as on companies with operations in the region, and impact the performance of client accounts.
-In addition, a widespread health crisis, such as an epidemic or global pandemic (such as the 2020 outbreak of the novel coronavirus, COVID-19) and unforeseen risks associated with such a crisis, can, as with each of the foregoing events and factors, cause substantial market volatility, exchange trading suspensions and closures, and/or other material risks, each of which can have a material negative impact on the performance of a client account and/or the ability of Federated Investment Counseling to provide advisory services.
+For example, increased sanctions or tariffs (or the threat thereof) can result in, among other things, currency devaluation, credit rating downgrades, decreased liquidity, increased volatility, asset freezes, or retaliatory actions.
+In addition, a widespread health crisis, such as an epidemic or global pandemic (such as the coronavirus pandemic, COVID-19) and unforeseen risks associated with such a crisis, can, as with each of the foregoing events and factors, cause substantial market volatility, exchange trading suspensions and closures, and/or other material risks, each of which can have a material negative impact on the performance of a client account and/or the ability of Federated Investment Counseling to provide advisory services.
 For example, following the outbreak of COVID-19, the work environment, and related work environment changes, including hybrid-working arrangements, can create retention and other human capital resource management risks, which can potentially adversely impact Federated Investment Counseling's provision of services.